Download PDF: GDS_Dec2018.pdf

 A ground data system consists of a network of ground stations and control centers, such as the Spacecraft Operations Control Center (SOCC), the Payload Operations Control Center (POCC) and the Mission Control Center (MCC).
-These networks may be located at the same geographical location depending on the type, size and complexity of the mission.
-However for small spacecraft missions, there is often no distinction between MCC, SOCC and POCC as these different networks support the overall objective of the spacecraft and the users of the data generated by the mission.
+These networks and control centers may be located at the same geographical location depending on the type, size and complexity of the mission.
+However, for small spacecraft missions, there is often no distinction between MCC, SOCC and POCC, as these different networks support the overall objective of the spacecraft and the users of the data generated by the mission.

-Functional relationship between space segment, ground segment and final user in a cubesat mission.
 The ground segment supports the space segment (spacecraft and payload), relaying the mission data to the final users.
-To support the spacecraft mission, the ground data system must command and control the bus and payload, monitor their health, track the spacecraft’s position and use ADCS sensor information to report the spacecraft’s attitude .
+To support the spacecraft mission, the ground data system must command and control the bus and payload, monitor their health, track the spacecraft’s position, and use ADCS sensor information to report the spacecraft’s attitude 1.

 Small spacecraft ground data systems

-Figure 11.2 illustrates the variety inground data system architectures that can be used for small spacecraft missions.
-Figure 11.2a shows the Air Force Satellite Control Network (AFSCN) as an example of a classical ground data system setup.
+The Figures above illustrate the variety of inground data system architectures that can be used for small spacecraft missions.
+The Figure (a) shows the Air Force Satellite Control Network (AFSCN) as an example of a classical ground data system setup.
 The topology of the AFSCN is hierarchical, with twelve nodes organized around a central master node at Schriever AFB, CO.
-Figure 11.2b depicts the distributed network of ground stations used for the PhoneSat project as it was supported by 1,343 volunteer nodes organized in a distributed topology.
-Figure 11.2c illustrates the common small spacecraft ground segment topology, where a single node consists of a university ground station and control room.
+Figure (b) depicts tdepicts the distributed network of ground stations used for the PhoneSat project as it was supported by 1,343 volunteer nodes organized in a distributed topology.
+Figure (c) illustrates the common small spacecraft ground segment topology, where a single node consists of a university ground station and control room.

-Under stringent power and volume budget constraints, small spacecraft (primarily cubesat platforms) missions typically use academic or amateur ground data systems with only one antenna, limiting the ability to communicate with more than one spacecraft simultaneously.
-This impact restricts cubesats to orbits below Geosynchronous (GEO) altitudes, as they are unable to carry far-ranging radio dishes or utilize a more powerful antenna.
-Other disadvantages include less bandwidth, lower data rate and less throughput capability for the entire mission.
+Under stringent power and volume budget constraints, small spacecraft (primarily cubesats) missions typically use academic or amateur ground data systems with only one antenna, limiting the ability to communicate with more than one spacecraft simultaneously.
+This typically restricts cubesats to orbits below Geosynchronous (GEO) altitudes, as they are unable to carry far-ranging radio dishes or use more powerful antennae.
+However as of Spring 2018, Cubesats have begun to venture beyond Earth orbit with the two 6U MarCO spacecraft following advancements in transponders.
+Other disadvantages of using a single, small antenna include less bandwidth, lower data rate and less throughput capability for the entire mission.

 Peer-to-peer topologies are also possible with a large number of ad-hoc nodes participating on a voluntary basis and, despite overcrowding of the frequency bands (typically UHF, VHF and S-band), the individual nodes in the topology can be interchangeable.
-For an exhaustive treatise on the characteristics of small spacecraft ground data systems, refer to .
+For an exhaustive treatise on the characteristics of small spacecraft ground data systems, refer to Schmidt, 2011.
 Additionally, the services provided by cubesats ground stations generally do not provide the same security, reliability and latency as classical ground data stations.
 Larger and more complex spacecraft usually use Consultative Committee for Space Data Systems (CCSDS) standards based long-haul communication protocols.
-On the contrary, cubesats primarily use TCP/IP based communication protocols, which provides lower data communication reliability and performance .
+On the contrary, cubesats may use TCP/IP-based communication protocols, which provides lower data communication reliability and performance1.

 Amateur and Non-Amateur communications bands

-Traditionally, amateur radio bands have been the preferred means for cubesats to communicate with the ground for many different reasons.
+Traditionally, amateur radio bands have been the preferred means for cubesats to communicate with the ground, as frequency allocations from the International Telecommunication Union (ITU) for cubesat missions have been restricted to eliminate frequency conflicts with larger spacecraft.
 However, cubesats are increasingly shifting from low-performance missions to higher-complexity science or technology missions.
 The larger amount of data produced by these higher-complexity missions necessitates higher communication data rates than amateur bands can provide.

 From a regulatory point of view, small spacecraft missions must adhere to the same radio spectrum regulations that apply to larger spacecraft.
 In the U.S. for example, these regulations are governed by the Federal Communications Commission (FCC).
 Amateur radio frequencies for communications have licenses that are simple and quick to obtain.
 Since this kind of license is not available to government entities, whose missions are regulated by the National Telecommunications and Information Administration (NTIA), a number of partnerships have emerged between government entities and academia.
 For instance, a number of cubesat missions developed by NASA Ames Research Center are operated from the MOC at Santa Clara University.
 Similar radio frequency regulations exist in other countries, and these regulatory issues can make small spacecraft partnerships increasingly difficult.
 It is the responsibility of the developers to ensure they follow the proper regulations as they build and operate their spacecraft.

-In most administrations, unlike other RF spectrum users, radio amateurs may build or modify transmitting equipment for their own use within the amateur spectrum without the need to obtain government certification of the equipment, and this can be a big advantage in designing telecommunication systems for cubesats.
-Licensed amateurs can also use any frequency in their bands (rather than being allocated fixed frequencies or channels) and can operate medium to high-powered equipment on a wide range of frequencies as long as they meet certain technical parameters including occupied bandwidth, power and maintenance of spurious emission.
-For example, the International Amateur Radio Union has allocated cubesats in the spectrum between 437.100 and 437.575 MHz, with a maximum single satellite bandwidth allocation of 20 kHz.
-This was done to protect the existing and future amateur radio voice satellites .
+In most administrations, unlike other RF spectrum users, radio amateurs may build or modify transmitting equipment for their own use within the amateur spectrum without the need to obtain government certification of the equipment, and this can be a big advantage in designing telecommunication systems for CubeSats.
+Licensed amateurs can also use any frequency in their bands (rather than being allocated fixed frequencies or channels) and can operate medium to high-powered equipment on a wide range of frequencies, as long as they meet certain technical parameters–including occupied bandwidth, power, and maintenance of spurious emissions.
+For example, the International Amateur Radio Union has allocated CubeSats in the spectrum between 437.100 and 437.575 MHz, with a maximum single satellite bandwidth allocation of 20 kHz.
+This was done to protect existing and future amateur radio voice satellites2.

-Cubesat programs could use higher frequencies in either the C-band or X-band to reduce the volume and mass of both the transceiver and antenna.
-This will also increase the bandwidth to support payloads that have a significant data downlink requirement.
-However, designers need to consider the utility of additional bandwidth with decreased size and mass against increased required power to close the link with the ground station since the energy-per-bit is lowered for the same power consumption .
+CubeSat programs could use higher frequencies in either the C-band or X-band to reduce the volume and mass of both the transceiver and antenna, and to support increased power generation systems for three-axis stability requirements4.
+As this will also increase the bandwidth to support payloads that have a significant data downlink requirement, there is a need for highly precise pointing requirements.
+However, designers need to consider the utility of additional bandwidth with decreased size and mass against increased power requirements to close the link with the ground station, since the energy-per-bit is lowered for the same power consumption5.

-As cubesat power generation systems become more effective and three axis stability is achieved, higher operating frequencies become increasingly feasible while permitting smaller components and increased antenna gain.
-The user must carefully evaluate all the pros and cons that Amateur and Non-Amateur bands provide in order to select and define the most appropriate telecommunication solution to meet the mission requirements.
+As cubesat power generation systems become more effective and three axis stability is achieved, higher operating frequencies become increasingly feasible while permitting smaller components and increased antenna gain4.
+The user must carefully evaluate all the pros and cons that Amateur and Non-Amateur bands provide, in order to select and define the most appropriate telecommunication solution for mission requirements.

 State of the Art